On this page

 Let's jump back to the beginning of the alphabet and take a look at Alabama:

-As we see from the previous Article, no individual or company may legally profit from operating Online Gambling within the State of Alabama, so obviously, the same would apply to poker.
+No individual or company may legally profit from operating Online Gambling within the State of Alabama, so obviously, the same would apply to poker.
+Playing poker for real money is illegal in Alabama.
+Online poker for real money itself has not yet been legalized in the state, but locals interested in exploring it can look for options on offshore gambling websites.

 Arizona is another state in which Social Gambling is expressly legal, which tends to lend me to wondering about the same theories that I had with respect to Alaska, to wit, could one theoretically operate a not-for-profit site that doesn't take a rake?
 It would seem that the players involved (including whoever ran the site) would be playing for amusement, which is perfectly legal under Arizona law.